npm/jobs/2018/q4/vp-product.md

 to bring value to enterprises in every vertical.
 It is not an exaggeration to say that npm has shaped how JavaScript is done.

-As Vice President of Product, you will lead our product development efforts with effective processes, user-focused insight, and market analysis.
+As Vice President of Product, you will facilitate our product development efforts with effective processes, user-focused insight, and market research.
 You will work closely with npm's inventor, leading a team of product managers and designers who are passionate and dedicated to developing the lines of business that provide the financial backing to keep this movement from slowing down.

 Working with a team of brilliant innovators and pragmatic thinkers, your role as VP of Product will allow you to make a significant impact